Mohamed Ali Eltaher

 The British kept hounding him to ensure that the Palestinians remain leaderless, and left him no choice but to seek help from their enemies, first the Italians, then the Germans.
 It must be noted that, at first, the Palestinian leadership considered their relationship with British officials as one with "English gentlemen".
 They were always resisting and fighting back within the means they had.
 First ‘politely’ through meetings, letters, memorandi and petitions, as they imagined 'English gentlemen' behaved.
 They were soon to discover that that was only in appearances, while those "gentlemen" behaved with them in a most immoral manner.
 The Palestinians then had no choice but take up arms against them as they realized that this was the only language they seemed to understand.
 The responsability of Britain in the whole tragedy of the Palestinian people is paramount, and the British should be accountable to the Palestinian people for what they did to them by self-appropriating their country and worse still, give it to other people without their approval.

-Haj Amin was quite certainly aware of the lost love between the Nazis and the Jews in Europe, but neither he, nor his supporters, had any idea about the mass extermination of Jews, Slavs and Gypsies in concentration camps.
+Haj Amin was quite certainly aware of the lost love between the Nazis and the Jews in Europe, but neither he, nor his supporters, had any idea about the mass extermination of Jews, Slavs and Gypsies in concentration camps52.
 Be that as it may, Haj Amin was rather following the famous saying: “The enemy of my enemy is my friend”; and who did not do that in history old or modern?

 In this context, here is what Mohamed Ali Eltaher wrote under the title “The Jews in Germany” in his book “Nazarat Ashoura” about the people of Palestine and the Nazis in Germany: